 Kaleidoscope of Hope Foundation

 This foundation provides funding solely for ovarian cancer research—concentrating its grants in the New York-Philadelphia region.
 They emphasize early detection and new treatments.
-Grants average $40,000 and usually three awards are made each year.
-To date, over $850,000 has been awarded.
+Grants average $50,000.
+To date, over $2.6 million has been awarded.

 Lynne Cohen Foundation for Ovarian Cancer Research (LCFOCR)